jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 to the machine language.
 It is just like the computer and the programmer meets halfway.
-Of course, the programmer would find it difficult to programmer at low level and the machine would not understand the human language.
+Of course, the programmer would find it difficult to program at low level and the machine would not understand the human language.
 So, it's halfway.
 Still the job of